jyotiranjan98/jyotiranjan98/README.md

 - 🌱 I’m currently learning **Full-stack web developement**

-- 👨‍💻 All of my projects are available at <a href="my-portfolio-jyotiranjan.vercel.app/" target="blank">My Portfolio</a>
+- 👨‍💻 All of my projects are available at my-portfolio-jyotiranjan.vercel.app/

 - 💬 Ask me about **JS| Adv.js| React**